chee-zaram/monty/README.md

 [![Sponsor][sponsor-badge]][sponsor]

 ***
-Monty byte codes, just like Python byte code, consist of a series of operations which come about after a compilation process.
+Monty byte codes, just like Python byte codes, consist of a series of operations which come about after a compilation process.
 The Monty Language relies on a unique stack, with specific instructions that act as directives.
 ***